North Staffordshire Regiment: Volunteers and Territorials

 The 2nd and 5th Staffordshire Rifle Volunteer Corps were designated the 1st and 2nd Volunteer battalions, North Staffordshire Regiment, in 1883.
 Together with the Volunteer battalions of the South Staffordshire Regiment, they formed the Staffordshire Volunteer Infantry Brigade in 1888.
 This brigade was intended to assemble at Wolverhampton in time of war, while in peacetime it acted as a focus for collective training of the Volunteers.
 On the formation of the Territorial Force in 1908, the two Volunteer battalions were renumbered as the 5th and 6th battalions of the North Staffordshire Regiment, forming part of the Staffordshire Brigade in the North Midland Division.

 The reserve battalions of the regiment were also reorganised in 1908 by the Territorial and Reserve Forces Act 1907, with the two militia battalions being re-designated the 3rd (Special) and 4th (Special Reserve) battalions, and the volunteer battalions being re-designated as Territorial Force and renumbered as the 5th and 6th battalions (TF): they were based at College Road in Hanley and Horninglow Street in Burton upon Trent respectively.

 Early service (1881–1914)

 Garrison duties and the Mahdist War

 The 1st Battalion was stationed in Ireland at the time of the amalgamation.
 It moved to England in 1883, and the following year to the West Indies, based mainly in Barbados, but with detachments on other islands.
 It moved to Natal in 1887, to Mauritius in 1890, to Malta in 1893 and to Egypt in 1895.
-From there the 1st Battalion took part in operations in the Second Sudanese War under Lord Kitchener.
+From there the 1st Battalion took part in operations in the Mahdist War under Lord Kitchener.
 During the campaign, the 1st Battalion were based initially at Wadi Halfa but moved to Gemai to avoid a cholera outbreak.
 In September the battalion took part in the action against the Dervish Army at Hafir, which was decisive in ending the campaign.
 As a result, the North Staffordshire Regiment received the unique "Hafir" battle honour, given to no other British regiment.